 3.7.
-Demonstrating effective accountability
+Demonstrating Effective Accountability

-The Police and Crime Commissioner and Chief Constable ensure that decision makers involved in service delivery are accountable to them through the processes in place in both organisations.
-The Governance framework and the associated Internal control framework provide a robust mechanism for retaining oversight of the key decisions being made.
+The Police and Crime Commissioner and Chief Constable ensure that decision-makers involved in service delivery are accountable to them through the processes in place in both organisations.
+The Governance framework and the associated internal control framework provide a robust mechanism for retaining oversight of the key decisions being made.
+During 2020-21 the Force budget guidance document and associated financial delegations documentation has been updated and developed with a view to ensuring that the documents issued, match up to the Force's changing environment and demands.